mstksg/inCode/copy/entries/five-point-haskell-2.md

 in the future, a new requirement comes: Deploy a "default" configuration if `deployConfig` ever fails.

-You _want_ something as drastic like this to require you to change your types and your contracts.
+You _want_ something as drastic as this to require you to change your types and your contracts.
 In fact, if a new requirement comes along and you are able to implement it without changing your types, that should be extremely scary to you, because you previously allowed way too many potentially invalid programs